 Mary "Anna" (Miner) Richter was born on Sept.
 11, 1861 near Humbert, Somerset County, PA, the daughter of Henry A. and Matilda (Rose) Miner.
 Her husband was one of many of our cousins killed in steel and minerals industry accidents.

 Anna was small of stature.
 She is said to have carried a scar on her right cheek, where a cow's horn dug in when the animal turned its head to swat a fly.

-In about 1879, at age 18, Anna married 22-year-old Robert Henry Richter (1857-1920), a coal mine laborer who was the only son of Jacob Christian and Nancy (Roberts) Reichter of Brownsville, Fayette County and earlier of Hagerstown, MD.
+In about 1879, at age 18, Anna was united in matrimony with 22-year-old Robert Henry Richter (1857-1920), a coal mine laborer who was the only son of Jacob Christian and Nancy (Roberts) Reichter of Brownsville, Fayette County and earlier of Hagerstown, MD.

 The couple produced a family of 10 children, born a quarter century apart -- Lena May Layhue, William Henry Richter, Charles R. Richter, Anna Belle Turner Lyons, Goldie Anastasion, Christine Johnson Butts, Albert Richter, George Roy Richter Sr., and two who are not yet identified.

 Robert was considered "well known" and worked as a laborer at the Leisenring No. 1 Mine to the southwest of Connellsville.
-They are known to have lived there in February 1914 at the time their son William was married.
+They lived at the No. 1 mining town in February 1914 at the time their son William was married.

 The Richters lived in the Connellsville area, including at Coalbrook and on Tenth Street in the West Side, also known as Greenwood.
 In 1883, when Anna's brother Silas got married, the ceremony was held in the Richter home.
 Circa 1906-1907, the Richters lived at 422 East Main Street, and by 1911-1912 had moved to 282 Eighth Street, and were listed in the Connellsville City Directory.